Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 of the convolutional neural net design, but decided to use Keras to wrap TensorFlow.
 Not only is Keras faster for me to code, it is also much simpler for me to debug when I run into problems.
 However, I still spend a long time looking at the API reference docs for Keras when things went awry.
+I will continue to improve this model as I learn.

 ---